ItsManueh/itsmanueh/README.md

 ### Hi there! 👋
 <h3 align="center">My Github Profile</h3>

+My name is Manuel Sempere A.K.A ItsManueh, almost junior developer and content creator on @Twitch.

-- 🔭 I’m currently "working" on videogames servers from @citizenfx, @PaperMC and @PurpurMC projects.
+- 🔭 I’m currently working freelance on videogames servers from @citizenfx, @PaperMC and @PurpurMC projects.

 - 👦🏽 I’m currently learning Lua, Java, HTML, CSS and more